baymlab/HMSphages/docs/labprotocols/protocol_02-basictechniques.md

 ### Rationale
 {: .no_toc }
 Phages are smaller than bacteria.
-We will pass our sample through a filter with wholes small enough (0.22 μm) to allow the phage to go trough while trapping the bacterial cells.
-This method allow us to extract phages from mixtures, like environmental samples or phage lysates.
+We will pass our sample through a filter with holes small enough (0.22 μm) to allow the phage to go through while trapping the bacterial cells.
+This method allows us to extract phages from mixtures, like environmental samples or phage lysates.

 ### Materials
 {: .no_toc }